Tour to Khiva 1 day with flight from Tashkent. Tour to Khiva

 Day 1 Tashkent - Urgench - Khiva - Urgench - Tashkent

 The tour to Khiva begins with the flight Tashkent-Urgench.
 Immediately after arrival at the airport you will be waiting for a transfer to Khiva city.
-On arrival in the city, you will meet with a local guide who will pryou a vast guided tour of Khiva.
+On arrival in the city, you will meet with a local guide, who will conduct a large-scale tour of Khiva.

 “Muhammad Amin-khan” madrasah.
 This building is considered as the largest madrasah not only in the city, but also in the whole of Central Asia.